MayaShenHongyu/VR-file-generator/UserManual.md

         "display": true
     }
     ```
-    `"text"` is the text to be added on to the user input value.
-For instance, if user inputs "config", then the result will be "config.json". `"display"` denotes whether or not this add-on is displayed to the user in the form.
+    - `"text"` is the text to be added on to the user input value.
+For instance, if user inputs "config", then the result will be "config.json".
+This must be a string.
+    - `"display"` denotes whether or not this add-on is displayed to the user in the form.
+This must be a boolean.
 - (Optional) `"addonBefore"`: An add-on at the start of the input.
 Same format as `"addonAfter"`.

 For example: